Skip to content

 From late April to mid-May, you can observe a globally threatened species on the beaches of the Îles de la Madeleine: the piping plover.
 The Islands are the only place in Québec where this species nests.

-Rocher-aux-Oiseaux (Bird Rock) is one of the most popular bird-watching sites in the Îles de la Madeleine.
-Located 32 km (20 mi.) north of Grosse-Île, this migratory bird sanctuary is off limits to visitors; however, it is possible to approach Bird Rock by boat and thus observe the thousands of birds that nest there.
+Rocher aux Oiseaux (Bird Rock) is one of the most popular bird-watching sites in the Îles de la Madeleine.
+Located 32 km (20 mi.) north of Grosse-Île, this migratory bird sanctuary is off limits to visitors; however, it is possible to approach the island by boat and thus observe the thousands of birds that nest there.
 Other sites worth exploring are Brion Island, an ecological reserve that shelters nearly 140 bird species including great cormorants and arctic terns, and L’Étang à Ben, a staging area for brants.

 More bird-watching sites in the Îles de la Madeleine…